 3. If an email you're sending to a customer needs to be logged as a touchpoint, you can bcc: touchpoints@totango and the message will be recorded as a touchpoint on the Account Timeline.

-In the event that the touchpoint was not able to be logged because Totango could not identify the user, you will receive an email letting you know and the reason it was not logged.
+In the event that the touchpoint could not be logged because Totango could not identify the account or participants, you will receive an email letting you know and the reason it was not logged.

 Troubleshooting Error Messages